vinegod/small_blockchain/README.md

 ## Small Blockchain

-This is my GO implementation of blockckain for practice
+This is my GO implementation of blockckain for workshop